LubinKerhuel/hugo/content/docs/inverted-pendulum.md

 # Presentation

-Objective is to test a DIY unstable pendulum platform for experimenting various feedback control loop.
+Stabilisation of an inverted pendulum is a common engineering challenge.
+Objective is to build an accessible pendulum platform (DIY[^DIY]]) for experiment various feedback control loop.
-The hardware is presented.
-An overview of the model is given and a LQR feedback control loop tested.
+The hardware is described, the simulation model of the pendulum is presented and an LQR[^LQR] feedback control loop is tested.

 <!-- test code -->